boot-sp/boot-sp/doc/src/smoothed.rst

 Notes
 -----

-- Both "smoothed_B_I" and "smoothed_center_sample_size" are required in the json options even though one of them is needed.
+- Both "smoothed_B_I" and "smoothed_center_sample_size" are required in the json options even though only one of them is needed.